0p3r4t4/PPPUCPP2nd/README.md

 ## Platform, Compilers and Tools

 I use mainly Ubuntu and derivative distros as programming platforms.
-In this case I've used computers with Ubuntu 14.04 and Xubuntu 16.04, both on 64 bits version.
+In this case I've used computers with Ubuntu and Xubuntu with versions ranging from 14.04 to 16.04 and almost all the time 64 bits versions.

 I have used the latest GCC available as direct install from repositories, at the moment of writing, version 6.2.0.
 To install it you have to execute the